 Students must successfully complete four courses (12 credit hours).
 Course descriptions and syllabi can be found on the Individual Courses page.

-- or E M 590 Leading Design and Innovation
+- E M 590 Leading Design and Innovation

-- E M 570 Six Sigma Quality Management*
+- E M 570 Systems Improvement: Integrating TOC, Lean, and Six Sigma *

 - E M 580 Quality Control and Reliability